 Students are encouraged to borrow Information Centre resources and can search via the library catalogue located on the Daranet Library page.
-This catalogue gives students access to the wide range of print resources available in the Information Centre, with additional links to websites, Clickview videos and other digital resources.
-The collection also includes a comprehensive selection of DVDs and AV equipment for student use, including iPods with audio books.
+This catalogue gives students access to the wide range of print resources available in the Information Centre.
 The cooperation of students in the prompt return of all physical items ensures fair access to resources.

 The Daranet Library page contains links to current online research resources for senior students.
 Databases with academic journal articles, videos and news on a vast range of subjects are available online through the Research Resources link, including Infobase, Gale, ClickView and EBSCO, as well as daily digital newspapers.
 The Daramalan BorrowBox e-book and audiobook library can also be accessed via the Daranet Library page.
 This collection contains a selection of English class texts in e and audio format as well as wide reading material.